Cathode ray tube: Screen manufacture

 Early color CRTs did not have a black matrix, which was introduced by Zenith in 1969, and Panasonic in 1970.
 The black matrix eliminates light leaking from one phosphor to another since the black matrix isolates the phosphor dots from one another, so part of the electron beam touches the black matrix.
 This is also made necessary by warping of the shadow mask.
 Light bleeding may still occur due to stray electrons striking the wrong phosphor dots.
 At high resolutions and refresh rates, phosphors only receive a very small amount of energy, limiting image brightness.

 Several methods were used to create the black matrix.
-One method coated the screen in photoresist such as dichromate-sensitized polyvinyl alcohol photoresist which was then dried and exposed; the unexposed areas were removed and the entire screen was coated in colloidal graphite to create a carbon film, and then hydrogen peroxide was used to remove the remaining photoresist alongside the carbon that was on top of it, creating holes that in turn created the black matrix.
+One method coated the screen in photoresist such as dichromate-sensitized polyvinyl alcohol (PVA) photoresist which was then dried and exposed; the unexposed areas were removed and the entire screen was coated in colloidal graphite to create a carbon film, and then hydrogen peroxide was used to remove the remaining photoresist alongside the carbon that was on top of it, creating holes that in turn created the black matrix.
 The photoresist had to be of the correct thickness to ensure sufficient adhesion to the screen, while the exposure step had to be controlled to avoid holes that were too small or large with ragged edges caused by light diffraction, ultimately limiting the maximum resolution of large color CRTs.
 The holes were then filled with phosphor using the method described above.
 Another method used phosphors suspended in an aromatic diazonium salt that adhered to the screen when exposed to light; the phosphors were applied, then exposed to cause them to adhere to the screen, repeating the process once for each color.
 Then carbon was applied to the remaining areas of the screen while exposing the entire screen to light to create the black matrix, and a fixing process using an aqueous polymer solution was applied to the screen to make the phosphors and black matrix resistant to water.
 Black chromium may be used instead of carbon in the black matrix.
 Other methods were also used.